ExplicITConsulting/set-outlooksignatures.com/details.en.md

 Set-OutlookSignatures can run in two modes:
 - In the security context of the currently logged-in user.
 This is recommended for most scenarios.
 - On a central system, using a service account to push signatures into users mailboxes.
 This can be useful for accounts that only log on to the email service, but not to a client (such as M365 F-licenses).
-See 'SimulateAndDeploy' in this document for details.
+See the parameter '[SimulateAndDeploy](https://set-outlooksignatures.com/parameters#19-simulateanddeploy)' for details.

 A Linux, macOS or Windows system with PowerShell:
 - Windows: Windows PowerShell 5.1 ('powershell.exe', part of Windows) or PowerShell 7+ ('pwsh.exe')